I first published this post in 2014, but am rerunning it now for the sake of many new readers who may not have seen this.

-Having been involved in raising three teenagers, I have sometimes been approached by other parents for advice with their teens.
+Having been involved in raising five teenagers (three biological children and two step-children), I have sometimes been approached by other parents for advice with their teens.
 Perhaps it is providential that this doesn’t happen very often!
-When people do seek my advice, although the various situations differ widely, the problems usually revolve around the same sorts of general issues and so I usually end up saying the same things again and again.
+When people do seek my advice, although the various situations differ widely, the problems usually revolve around the same sorts of general issues, and so I usually end up saying the same things again and again.
 For what it’s worth, I’m going to share below what I normally say.
-This advice is what I wish someone had shared with me before I ever had teenagers.
+This advice is what I wish someone had told me before I ever had teenagers.

 Parenting teenagers is extremely difficult.
 But it can also be very rewarding.
-The teenage years are a precious time when we can transition to having an adult-to-adult relationship with our sons and daughters.
-But it can also be a time of confusion, doubt and heartache, a time when we remember back to the precious girl or boy and think “What happened?
+The teenage years are a rewarding time when we can transition to an adult-to-adult relationship with our sons and daughters.
+But it can also be a time of confusion, doubt and heartache, a time when we remember back to the precious girl or boy and think, “What happened?
 What did I do wrong?”
 If that is your experience, take heart.
 The struggles you are facing are normal and have been faced by countless other parents throughout history.

 When children are young, their problems are small and even cute, and so we are tempted to ignore things that we ought to be addressing.
 But when the same child reaches fourteen or fifteen, suddenly these same problems we were ignoring are no longer benign.
-Your 9 year-old that you allowed to say “Oh my goodness, gosh!” whenever he was asked to do something he didn’t like, is now swearing and yelling at you when he doesn’t get his own way, or doesn’t want to obey.
+Your 9-year-old that you allowed to say “Oh my goodness, gosh!” whenever he was asked to do something he didn’t like, is now swearing and yelling at you when he doesn’t get his own way.
 In such situations, parents typically realize their mistake (“I should have been stricter”!) and so they clamp down.
 But this only makes things worse because the problems that have been unaddressed for so long have become habitualized.
-Disordered habits that took fifteen years to germinate are not going to disappear overnight because we realized “Oh my God, we have a problem on our hands.
+Disordered habits that took fifteen years to germinate are not going to disappear overnight because now we realize we have a problem on our hands.

 “At the monastery, we continually hear from parents who visit or have called, asking for prayers for their child who is ‘suddenly’ showing signs of being in real trouble: expressing anger, depression, talking back, wearing strange or immodest clothes, wanting to get a body piercing, using obscenities, listening to bad music, using alcohol or drugs, or maybe even having begun cutting themselves or attempted suicide.
 This change seems to happen all of a sudden, but usually the child has been unobservedly falling away for some time and only ‘suddenly’ made the decision to no longer hide the previously hidden, double life.”

-“The simplist means for consigning the will within its proper bounds lies in disposing children to do nothing without permission.
+“The simplest means for consigning the will within its proper bounds lies in disposing children to do nothing without permission.
 Let them be eager to run to their parents and ask: May I do this or that?
 They should be persuaded by their own experience and that of others that to fulfill their own desires without asking is dangerous; they should be put in such a frame of mind that they even fear their own will.
 This disposition will be most fortunate, and at the same time it is the easier one to be imprinted.
 Since children for the most part do address their questions to adults, realizing their own ignorance and weakness, this state of affairs has only to be elevated and placed as an absolute law for them.

 “The natural consequence of such an attitude will be total obedience and submission in everything to the will of the parents even against one’s own will; a disposition to deny oneself in many things, and the habit or ability to do this; and, the chief thing, the conviction, based on experience, that one should not obey oneself in everything.
 This is all the more understandable for children from their own experience, because they desire many things and often those things are harmful to their bodies and souls.”

-This type of strict regime when the children are still young will render unnecessary the common tendency of parents to start over-parenting only when their children are teens.
+This type of strict regime when the children are still young (strictness with kindness, clear boundaries with gentleness) will render unnecessary the common tendency of parents to start over-parenting when their children become teenagers.
 By then it is too late and over-parenting ceases to be a virtue and becomes the quickest way to drive your child away from you.

 “Very few parents can boast of giving their children a truly good upbringing.
-Many parents, even per-eminently pious ones, have children who unexpectedly display bad characters.
+Many parents, even preeminently pious ones, have children who unexpectedly display bad characters.
 One of the basic reasons for this phenomenon must be sought in the parents themselves.
 Many parents are indifferent to the moral and religious training of their children, or are so blinded by excessive and irrational love for them that they do not want to see anything bad.
 They are deaf to the observations of well-meaning people and refuse to listen to their good counsel.
 Only when the defects of their children become unbearable for the parents themselves do they begin to think about correcting their sons or daughters; only then do they resort to training them.
 But by then it is too late; that is why I think it indispensable to explain to you why the training of children must begin in their infancy….
 Finally, their eyes are opened and they decide to concern themselves with training their spoiled child.
 But now it is too late – the sapling has grown too big!”
-(From On the Upbringing of Children.)

 “Do you complain that your son is unmanageable?
 You could easily have corrected him while he was yet a child; you could have accustomed him to order, to study, to consistency in his duties; you could have treated the weaknesses of the soul.
 When the ground of his heart was still suitable for cultivation, you should have uprooted the thorns, before they were firmly rooted.
 Because of your negligence, your child’s passions will now be very difficult to overcome.”

 We might express the same point by using the analogy of a tree: the Lord made the brains of young children flexible so that training them is like bending a two foot tree that will retain the course you have set.
 But trying to change a teenager is like trying to bend a twenty-foot oak.

 Although this article is about parenting teenagers, it may be helpful to clarify my point about being strict with younger children.
 When I speak about parents needing to be strict with younger children, I do not mean harshness or excessive scolding.
 Harshness will kill a young child’s soul just as surely as too much lenience.
-To avoid harshness, never to discipline when you are angry.
+To avoid harshness, try never to discipline when you are angry.
 If you feel so frustrated with your children that you want to discipline him or her, then don’t – wait until you’ve calmed down.
 Send the child to his or her room, or to the bathroom or laundry room, until you have collected yourself, and then you will see clearly to discipline the child in love and gentleness.
 As Elder Porphyrios commented,

 “Parents, especially the mother, often cause hurt to a child for some act of misbehavior by scolding it excessively.
 The child is then wounded.
 Even if you don’t scold the child outwardly but bristle with anger inwardly or look fiercely at the child, the child understands.
 The child believes that its mother doesn’t love it and asks, ‘Do you love me, Mummy?’
 The mother answers, ‘Yes, dear,’ but the child is not convinced.
 It has been wounded.
 The mother loves it, she’ll caress it later, but the child will pull its head away.
 It refuses to be caressed, regarding this as hypocrisy because it has been wounded.”